YasmineBB/ceramics-studio-platform/README.md

 #### Create, read, update and delete posts so that I can manage the Social Ceramics platform

 Once logged in with admin credentials, a new post was created and published.
-In the admin panel, changes to the content were made
+In the admin panel, any changes made to the content were also displayed on the home page after saving.
+Posts that were deleted from the admin panel are also removed from the home page.

 #### Approve comments on posts so that I can filter objectionable comments